Gufik4/react_knowhow/README.md

-# 10 lessons from React Senior Dev
+# 10 practical lessons from React Senior Dev

 ## Before you start
 ### basic knowledge of HTML, CSS, JS you should know, including: